 You always want to meet users where they are.
-If you’re a B2B product, that place is Slack.
-750,000 companies use Slack and millions of people work in the platform each day.
+If you’re a B2B product, that place is business chat, like Slack and Teams.
+Nearly 80% of Fortune 100 companies use Slack Connect to communicate with partners and customers.
+And Microsoft announced that Teams now has over 300 million monthly active users, including 80% of the Microsoft Office user base.

-If you’re a product manager looking to increase DAU/MAU, shipping a Slack app is one of the highest leverage things you can do.
-It means your customers will be able to interact with your product from the place where they spend most of their work day: Slack.
+If you’re a product manager looking to increase DAU/MAU, shipping a business chat integration is one of the highest leverage things you can do.
+It means your customers will be able to interact with your product from the place where they spend most of their workday: Slack and Teams.

-But a great Slack app experience requires nuance.
-Nonstop Slack notifications lead to notification fatigue, and your notifications have to compete in the same space as all the other Slack apps your customers use (plus messages from their coworkers).
+But a great Slack or Teams integration experience requires nuance.
+Nonstop chat notifications lead to notification fatigue, and you have to compete in the same space as all the other business chat integrations your customers use (plus messages from their coworkers).

-The best Slack apps think of notifications as an opportunity to drive action and value for users.
+The best business chat integrations think of notifications as an opportunity to drive action and value for users.

-Slack is ubiquitous in the professional world.
-With the platform’s widespread adoption, your users already know how it works and expect notifications in Slack.
+Business chat is now ubiquitous in the professional world.
+With the widespread adoption of Slack and Teams, your users now expect notifications in these workspaces.
 And as you build out more sophisticated notifications, they’re already familiar with this extended functionality in the platform.

-The power of Slack notifications comes from three core features:
+The power of Slack and Teams notifications comes from three core features:

-- It’s collaborative.
-Users can work together, share information, and communicate within a team or between multiple teams.
+2. It’s collaborative.
+Users can work together, share information, and communicate within a channel or between multiple channels.

 1. Real-time notifications

 With email, notifications often go unnoticed.
-Email lacks the immediacy of Slack notifications, causing crucial information to be overlooked.
-Slack offers immediate, real-time notifications that enable users to quickly respond to critical updates or tasks, enhancing efficiency and allowing teams to promptly address issues or seize opportunities.
+Email lacks the immediacy of business chat notifications, causing crucial information to be overlooked.
+Slack and Teams both offer immediate, real-time notifications that enable users to quickly respond to critical updates or tasks, enhancing efficiency and allowing teams to promptly address issues or seize opportunities.

 Say you were building an application performance monitoring platform and needed to add alerts.
-Notifying your SREs of an issue directly in Slack can be the difference between a service being down for minutes or hours.
+Notifying your SREs of an issue directly via chat can be the difference between a service being down for minutes or hours.

 2. Collaborative notifications

 Collaboration isn’t built into email.
-You get cumbersome and fragmented conversations to keep track of.
+Conversations can quickly become cumbersome and fragmented.
 This makes collaborative discussions challenging to follow and manage, especially in real-time.

-In Slack, users can discuss and make decisions together in threads underneath notifications and in specific channels where the entire team is present, without leaving the platform.
+In chat apps, users can discuss and make decisions together in threads underneath notifications and in specific channels where the entire team is present, without leaving the platform.

-Again, using the example of APM alerts, the responding team can discuss the issue directly in Slack for every alert.
+Again, using the example of APM alerts, the responding team can discuss the issue directly in Slack or Teams for every alert.

 3. Interactive notifications